girlsinc/me-and-my-money-edu/src/pages/course/money-messages/whats-your-money-story/roadmap.md

 ## In today's lesson we will learn how to:

-1. Become aware of money messages we hear every day including those from your own family
+- Become aware of money messages we hear every day including those from your own family
-2. Learn the difference between wants and needs
-3. Become aware of your own relationship to money, your “money story”
+- Become aware of your own relationship to money, your “money story”
-4. Understand that money is energy, and our relationship to money creates positive or negative energy
+- Understand that money is energy, and our relationship to money creates positive or negative energy

 ## Let's warm up:
 - Is thinking about money generally a good or bad experience for you?